 Soft Tissue Mobilisation

 Acupuncture is a Chinese technique that has been practiced for thousands of years.
 The process involves inserting sterile acupuncture needles (single use only) into specific points that increase the chi (flow) in the body.
 These points usually form lines, known as meridian lines.
 Depending on what your issue is, there will be specific points and lines where the needles will be inserted.
 Benefits of acupuncture include: increasing blood flow, reducing pain, reducing neural tension/pain, lowering stress levels and improving mood.
-Acupuncture in Physiotherapy can be very useful for individuals who have quite severe pain that can be easily irritated.
+Acupuncture in Physiotherapy can be very useful for individuals who have quite severe pain that can be easily irritated, for example acute back pain.
 In this case, the needles would normally be left in a little longer and can be stimulated at certain points intermittently during the treatment.

 Pilates is the perfect combination of strength, control and balance.
 The key principle is to build strong and stable pelvic floor muscles (tummy muscles).
 The aim is to engage these muscles whilst moving the peripheral joints with control and maintaining regular breathing simultaneously.
 A strong core will help avoid injuries when doing day-to-day tasks or participating in sport.
 John is a qualified Pilates instructor so can give focused attention, valuable feedback, prompts and teaching points.
-A one-to-one session would be ideal for a beginner and needs a few sessions to understand the concept and benefits of Pilates or for someone who needs a couple of refresher sessions.
+A one-to-one session would be ideal for a beginner who needs a few sessions to understand the concept and benefits of Pilates or for someone who needs a couple of refresher sessions.
 This session is also beneficial for anyone looking for a more intensive approach to their Pilates.

 Injury Prevention One-to-One

-This is sport- and person-specific, focusing on what the most common injuries in the said sport are, along with current and previous injuries of the patient.
+This is sport– and person-specific, focusing on what the most common injuries in the said sport are, along with current and previous injuries of the patient.
 John would create an exercise intervention, advice and education programme that would benefit the person physically, psychologically and financially.
-This is ideal to gain a competitive advantage in your sport, particularly if recurrent injuries affect performance. and a long-term solution to the issue is desired.
+This is ideal to gain a competitive advantage in your sport, particularly if recurrent injuries affect performance and a long-term solution to the issue is desired.

 Orthotics are insoles that are inserted into your footwear to improve alignment and prevent any over-compensations or imbalances from occurring.
 They are most beneficial for people who are on their feet a lot or take part in activities which require high impact, for example running or jumping.

 This is a method of taping that provides support but does not restrict the joint or soft tissue from moving through its normal range.
 Taping has many benefits such as: increasing blood flow; reducing inflammation or swelling; and giving feedback to tissues that are inactive.
-There are different ways of applying the tape to the body depending on what your issue is.
+There are different ways of applying the tape to the body depending on what and where your issue is.
 The tape can stay on for 7-10 days provided you do not have an allergic reaction to it.

-This would normally be done by a Physiotherapist before training, a match or other event.
+This would normally be done by a sports Physiotherapist before training, a match or other event.
 For this, the athlete would come to the clinic and have a specific joint taped for the occasion, for example, the ankle, shoulder, knee, wrists or fingers.
 We use zinc oxide tape as it is a lot more rigid than Kinesio tape.
 It therefore keeps the joint in a specific position.

 Pre and Post-Operative Rehabilitation